Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 3. Group Skills Training Sessions

-To obtain other essential skills, a patient should work with people suffering from similar conditions.
+A patient should work with people suffering from similar conditions to obtain other essential skills.
 Group training sessions are perfect for developing new capabilities, as they involve many exercises and homework assignments.

 4. Phone Coaching

 This is a great method of support and continuing care for recovering addicts.
-Phone coaching guides patients in using their newly earned skills and helps keep the recovery process going.
+Phone coaching guides patients in using their newly earned skills and helps maintain recovery.

 5. Therapist Consultation

-Providing a therapist consultation team to give patients the best treatment possible is the best way to go.
+The best way to go is to provide a therapist consultation team to give patients the best treatment possible.

 Benefits of DBT in Drug Rehab

 DBT has great benefits when used to treat drug addiction.
-According to a study published by the National Library of Medicine, women who received DBT showed a significant decrease in opioid use over the following year.
+According to a study published by the National Library of Medicine, women who received DBT significantly decreased opioid use over the following year.
 Plus, the same case studies had higher abstinence rates.